 In addition, due to the assumption (\ref{eq:hnt3}), performance can decrease even when there is no mode transition.
 Although in the RLS approach estimated parameters suddenly diverged during free motion as the regression vectors are linearly dependent, with ARMCMC this is not an issue.
+There is a delay in estimation of ARMCMC which is higher when changing from a contact to a free space.
+The reason is the existing noise in the measurement which requires the MCMC estimator to have a higher threshold ($\zeta_{\text{th}}$).
 The result of force prediction is presented in Fig. \ref{fig:fe_prd_MCMC}, which shows the effect of two different identification approaches.
 This probability of interest can be easily obtained by deriving the parameter density at one’s disposal.
 As we can see, The RLS, and MCMC suffer from numerous high frequency responses due to the level of uncertainty and identification error.